Making Your Parent Teacher Conference a Success

 Be Prepared

-Have your notes ready.
-Be sure to have the latest assessment of the child with you along with any work samples.
 For example: "Here is a sample of David's latest self-portrait.
 You can see the change from two months ago.
-He still struggles with printing all the letters in his name as a result of not holding the crayon properly.
+He still struggles with printing the letters in his name as he is unable to hold the crayon well.
 We are working with him on strengthening his fine motor skills."

-Begin with giving an overview
+Begin with an Overview

-Give a simple overview with three main sentences.
-Then go back to each point and elaborate.
 For example: "Eytan is well liked by his peers, he has good letter recognition, but he does not know his sounds yet.
 He is a pleasure to have in class, he is kind and plays nicely with others.
-When I assessed Eytan he was able to recognize all the letters in the alphabet but he was unable to match the letter sounds.
+When I assessed Eytan, he was able to recognize all the letters in the alphabet but he was unable to match the letter sounds.
 We are working with him on his sounds through games but he could benefit from extra work at home."

-Be honest
+Be Honest

 Tell it like it is and do not underplay any concerns you might have.

-Be concrete
+Be Concrete

-Describe a behavior, do not analyze it.
 For example: "John has difficulty with letter printing."
 Provide a sample of his work to show to the parents.

 Parents have their children's best intentions at heart.
 They might also feel anxious and protective over their kids.
 Remember to be sensitive to their feelings and always remain polite and calm.